 Due to the Norse religion, it was believed that warriors went to incredible realms after their death, therefore burying their dead in boats was common to help reach the afterlife.
 In the boats, the dead were often sent off with their weapons, jewelry, and sometimes even sacrificed slaves.

 Primitive skis were developed 6,000 years ago by Scandinavians.
 By the time of the Vikings, the Norse used skiing as an effective method of travel, as well as for fun.
-They even had a god of skiing, Ullr.
+They even had a goddess of skiing, Skadi.

 The majority of Vikings spent their time farming barley, rye, oats, as well as raising cattle, goats, pigs, and sheep on farms just big enough to support their family.